temporalio/documentation/docs/cloud/introduction/pricing.md

 **Can I purchase Temporal Cloud through my Amazon, Azure, or Google Cloud Platform marketplace?**

 You can purchase Temporal Cloud credits in the AWS Marketplace.
-Please contact our team at sales@temporal.io to learn more about our private offer on the AWS Marketplace.
+To learn more about our private offer on the AWS Marketplace, contact our team at sales@temporal.io.

 **Do you offer any discounts for startups?**